Cantera/cantera-website/pages/tutorials/yaml/reactions.rst

 - :ref:`Chebyshev <sec-yaml-Chebyshev>`: A reaction rate parameterized by a bivariate Chebyshev polynomial in pressure and temperature
-- :ref:`Blowers-Masel <sec-yaml-Blowers-Masel>`: A reaction rate constant parameterized as modified Arrhenius reaction with one additional bond energy parameter to scale the activation energy according to the enthalpy of the reaction.
+- :ref:`Blowers-Masel <sec-yaml-Blowers-Masel>`: A reaction rate constant parameterized as a modified Arrhenius reaction with one additional bond energy parameter to scale the activation energy according to the enthalpy of the reaction.

 Additional parameters defining the rate constant for each of these reaction